Hevanafa/kotlin-gradle-template/README.md

 # Example Kotlin project with Gradle build system
 18-07-2022

+It is recommended to do this with IntelliJ IDEA as the build configurations are done automatically.

 normal build task (if you have Kotlin classpath fixer):
 ```
 gradlew build